Norway–Sweden border

 The Norway–Sweden border (Svenskegrensa, Norska gränsen) is a 1630 km long land national border, and the longest border for both Norway and Sweden.
+It is an external border for the EU (Sweden).

 History

 The border has changed several times because of war.
 Before 1645, Jämtland, Härjedalen, Idre/Särna parish, and Bohuslän belonged to Norway.
 The border changes were defined in the Treaty of Brömsebro (1645), the Treaty of Roskilde (1658) and the Treaty of Copenhagen (1660).

 In 1751 a treaty was signed in Strömstad, defining the border based on field investigations and negotiations done 1738–1751.
 The border was based on knowledge among local people, mainly which farm belonged to which parish and which parish to which diocese.
 In the unpopulated mountains, the border mainly followed the water divide.
 There were disagreements on the parishes of Särna, Idre, Lierne, Kautokeino and Karasjok, which had to be solved by give-and-take.
 Based on that, in 1752–1765 border cairns were erected between Norway and Sweden including Finland, which mostly remain today.
-Since the Sami people lived in mountains and regularly crossed the border, a second treaty, the Lapp Codicil of 1751 was agreed, giving them the right to freely cross the border with their reindeer.
+Since the Sami people lived in mountains and regularly crossed the border, a second treaty, the Lapp Codicil of 1751, was agreed, giving them the right to freely cross the border with their reindeer.

-After the Treaty of Kiel and the Convention of Moss (1814) the union between Sweden and Norway was established, and the Norway–Sweden border became a border between two union partners.
+After the Treaty of Kiel and the Convention of Moss (1814), the union between Sweden and Norway was established, and the Norway–Sweden border became a border between two union partners.
 In the Negotiations in Karlstad which led up to the dissolution of the union in 1905, Norway was obliged to tear down several fortresses along the border.

 During World War II, when Norway was occupied by Germany and Sweden was neutral, many Norwegians became refugees and were transported or fled over the border.
 The regulation of Norwegian immigrants was strict between 1940 and 1941; several would-be-refugees were declined.